Kitchen Faucets 101

 Simple with Single Handle Faucets

 Traditional kitchen faucets are single-handle faucets with one water spout for both hot and cold temperature water.
-This model of faucet also referred to as a pull-down faucet, is more than adequate for most sink-related tasks, especially when trying to conserve space in a smaller sized kitchen.
+This model of the faucet also referred to as a pull-down faucet, is more than adequate for most sink-related tasks, especially when trying to conserve space in a smaller sized kitchen.
 Faucet models with lever handles are ideal for both the arthritic as well as younger individuals; the easy up and down motions eliminate the need for significant hand strength.

 Two Handle Faucets